-We all have expensive equipment at home that needs to be plugged into a power socket, whether it's a TV, computer, laptop, smartphone, gaming console (a new PS5 with accessories, perhaps?), or countless other devices that make up a home theater.
+We all have expensive equipment at home that needs to be plugged into a power socket, whether it's a TV, computer, laptop, smartphone, gaming console, or countless other devices that make up a home theater.
 In the case of spikes or power surges you want to protect your gadgets and the best way to do that is to get yourself a surge protector.
 The best surge protectors have multiple outlets so you can ensure that not only is everything plugged in, but that it'll be protected.